corda/corda-docs/content/en/docs/corda-os/4.6/flow-testing.md

 [ResolveTransactionsFlowTest.kt](https://github.com/corda/corda/blob/release/os/4.6/core-tests/src/test/kotlin/net/corda/coretests/internal/ResolveTransactionsFlowTest.kt)

 We’re using the `DummyContract`, a simple test smart contract which stores a single number in its states, along with ownership and issuer information.
-You can issue such states, exit them and re-assign ownership (move them).
+You can issue such states, exit them, and re-assign ownership (move them).
 It doesn’t do anything else.
-This code simply creates a transaction that issues a dummy state (the issuer is `MEGA_CORP`, a pre-defined unit test identity), signs it with the test notary and MegaCorp keys and then converts the builder to the final `SignedTransaction`.
+This code simply creates a transaction that issues a dummy state (the issuer is `MEGA_CORP`, a pre-defined unit test identity), signs it with the test notary and MegaCorp keys, and then converts the builder to the final `SignedTransaction`.
 It then does so again, but this time instead of issuing it re-assigns ownership instead.
-The chain of two transactions is finally committed to MegaCorpNode by sending them directly to the `megaCorpNode.services.recordTransaction` method (note that this method doesn’t check the transactions are valid) inside a `database.transaction`.
+The chain of two transactions is finally committed to MegaCorpNode by sending them directly to the `megaCorpNode.services.recordTransaction` method (note that this method doesn’t check that the transactions are valid) inside a `database.transaction`.
 All node flows run within a database transaction in the nodes themselves, but any time we need to use the database directly from a unit test, you need to provide a database transaction as shown here.